fifth-postulate/parser-combinators/workshop/guide/src/utilities/consecutive.md

 The `consecutive` parser will be build for this task.
 It accepts a sequence of parsers and a way to combine the intermediate results into a final result.

 ## Exercises
-1. What is the signature of the `consecutive` parser.
+1. What is the signature of the `consecutive` parser?
 Depending on the language you are working with, this can be a tricky question.
 Don't be afraid to sacrifice generality for practicality.
 2. Implement the `consecutive` parser.
 3. Use the `consecutive` parser to parse the tuple from the example.